eouia/MMM-calendarExtDays/README.md

 **[Important] This is under construction, not stable.
 All responsibilty caused by this version is not mine, sorry.
 But if you want to try, please go ahead.**

-This module is beautify original `default/calendar` module views.
-This module catches events broadcasted from original calendar, show them pretty.
+This module is beautifying original `default/calendar` module view.
+This module catches events broadcasted from original calendar, shows them pretty.
 That's simple.
 I didn't reinvent the wheels.

 ## Dependencies
 Nothing.
 I hope someday I can build more complex and greeeeeaaaat modules which need Dependencies.